steno-aarhus/research/about/github.md

 files that aren't connected to any database or backend, there is no way to access or exploit anything, making them secure by default.
-Even if a contributor makes a mistake in writing the Markdown files and the Quarto tool can't re-generate the updated website, the existing website stays online.
+Even if a contributor makes a mistake in writing the Markdown files and the Quarto tool can't regenerate the updated website, the existing website stays online.
 It only gets updated when a completed re-generation of the HTML files happens.
 If it isn't completed, nothing changes on the website.